thefcraft/CacheRequests/readme.md

 ## License

-CacheRequests is licensed under the MIT License.
+cached_requests is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.